Rapper Young Thug set to go on trial for gang conspiracy

 His 2019 book with Andrea L. Dennis, "Rap on Trial: Race, Lyrics, and Guilt in America," holds that courts routinely take slice-of-life lyrics out of context to criminalize and imprison both professional rappers and aspiring artists who are primarily Black and brown.

-Brad Hoylman -- a state senator in Manhattan who co-introduced the New York bill -- told AFP that if unchecked, using lyrics as evidence in courtrooms could "chill freedom of expression" and "lead to a miscarriage of justice."

-He also noted that "rap music is in its essence political speech: it can be painful, harrowing, uncomfortable, but vital to critiquing on society."

-Out of the 28 people originally named in the YSL indictment, 14 are anticipated to stand in the trial that could last six to nine months.
+Out of the 28 people originally named in the YSL indictment, 14 are anticipated to stand in the trial, which could last six to nine months.

-Six of the original defendants will be tried separately, and eight -- including Gunna as well as Young Thug's brother, Quantavious Grier -- have taken plea deals.
+Six of the original defendants will be tried separately, and eight -- including Gunna and Young Thug's brother, Quantavious Grier -- have taken plea deals.

 Court documents show the state could potentially call well over 300 witnesses, including prominent rap world figures like Lil Wayne.